GastonZalba/ol-dji-geozones/README.md

     - `1` - Authorization Zones: In these Zones, which appear blue in the DJI GO map, users will be prompted with a warning and flight is limited by default.
 Authorization Zones may be unlocked by authorized users using a DJI verified account.
     - `0` - Warning Zones: In these Zones, which may not necessarily appear on the DJI GO map, users will be prompted with a warning message.
 Example Warning Zone: Class E airspace.
     - `3` - Enhanced Warning Zones: In these Zones, you will be prompted by GEO at the time of flight to unlock the zone using the same steps as in an Authorization Zone, but you do not require a verified account or an internet connection at the time of your flight.
     - `9` - Densely Populated Area: This area is shown in red on the map.
 Under normal circumstances, the population of this area is more concentrated, so please do not fly over this area.
-(Example: Commercial Block). **NOT SUPPORTED - This level exists in the oficial Geo Zone Map, but this data is not provided by this api.
-Now days, apparently this level is valid only for Japan and China**
+(Example: Commercial Block). **NOT SUPPORTED - This level exists in the oficial Geo Zone Map, but this data is not provided by the api.
+On the other hand, now days this level is apparently valid only for Japan and China**
     - `4` - Regulatory Restricted Zones: Due to local regulations and policies, flights are prohibited within the scope of some special areas.
 (Example：Prison).
     - `7` - Recommended Zones: This area is shown in green on the map.
 It is recommended that you choose these areas for flight arrangements.
     - `8` - Approved Zones for Light UAVs(China): For Approved Zones, pilots of light UAVs flying at an altitude of 120 m or less are not required to obtain permission to fly.
 Pilots who are planning to fly medium-sized UAVs in Approved Zones at an altitude higher than 120 m, or in GEO Zones other than Approved Zones, must obtain permission via UTMISS before taking off. **Only valid for China**
-    - `5` - Recommended Zones (2)  **Apparently this level is valid only for Japan**
+    - `5` - Recommended Zones (2)  **Apparently this level is only valid for Japan**

 - `drone`
     - `mavic-mini` (Mavic Mini)